Mohamady1/countriesProvider/README.md

 A new Flutter project.

-- I put in this snackbars, showDialogeAlert and implement light/dark theme beside provider state mangment practice
+- I put in this snackbars, showDialogeAlert, implement light/dark theme and using Form Widget beside provider state mangment practice

 ## Getting Started